tarwn/lessthandot-hugo/blogs/content/posts/2009-01-24-sql-server-set-based-random-numbers.md

 5            91037
 </pre>

-Notice now that the values are &#8216;more' random than the previous version (where 0 had double the number of occurrences).
+Notice now that the values are 'more' random than the previous version (where 0 had double the number of occurrences).
 Since we are talking about random numbers, we wouldn't expect there to be the same number of occurrences for each number, but with the previous version, there were double the number of zero's, which isn't truly random.
-This version has approximately the same number of zero's as any other number, making it &#8216;more random'.
+This version has approximately the same number of zero's as any other number, making it 'more random'.